Identifying Landing Page Domains in Your Instance

 That’s it!
 Once our team enables Secured Landing Pages for your instance, your landing pages will be served via HTTPS.
 Of course, it’s a good idea to do some validation of your pages after the cutover to be sure your pages are loading correctly, images are loading, and that you didn’t miss any hard-coded HTTP links.
 Moving your pages to HTTPS, you can rest assured that you’re providing critical security and data integrity for both your pages and your visitors’ personal information.
 Good job, you!

 What exactly does Secured Domains for Landing Pages include or cover?

 1 unit of Secured Domains for Landing Pages will secure a maximum of 4 domains, and up to 40 subdomains, per instance; i.e. we cannot allocate 2 of the 4 domains on instance A, and the remaining 2 on instance B, including production & sandbox.
 This covers provisioning each domains behind our security net (WAF/CDN/DDoS protection), and the actual SSL certificate itself per domain.
 If you have more than 4 domains, you can simply purchase additional units.

 Do I need to provide a TLS/SSL Certificate?

-Marketo’s new Secured Domains for Landing Pages product (available since early 2018) now includes the certificate, and shifts the responsibility of managing ALL aspects of procuring, managing and renewing a certificate and key to Marketo.
+Marketo’s new Secured Domains for Landing Pages product (available since early 2018) now includes the certificate, and shifts the responsibility of managing ALL aspects of procuring and renewing a certificate and key to Marketo.
 Since the certificates also auto-renew, there is no need to continually provide us a new bundle/key every year.
-If you purchased a SSL for Landing Pages service prior to this date and provided a certificate, you will be updated to the new process at your next certificate renewal, or Marketo renewal, whichever comes first.
+If you purchased a SSL for Landing Pages service prior to this date and provided a certificate, you will be updated to the new process at either your next certificate renewal, or Marketo renewal, whichever comes first.